shakao/skillmap-game-of-life/activity1.md

-# Conway’s Game of LIfe
+# Conway's Game of LIfe

 ## Artificial Intelligence @showdialog
-You’ve probably heard a lot about AI, but how would you define Artificial Intelligence?
+You've probably heard a lot about AI, but how would you define Artificial Intelligence?
 One perspective is that it is an effort to create something which behaves like a living thing!

 ![Gif of multiple pentadecathlon patterns in game of life](https://raw.githubusercontent.com/shakao/skillmap-game-of-life/master/images/pentadecathlon.gif)

 Strikingly, it is possible to create a game from simple rules which exhibits basic features which we expect from living things.
-One such game is called Conway’s Game of Life!
+One such game is called Conway's Game of Life!

 ##  Introduction

-**Conway’s Game of Life**, and the world it creates is incredibly rich, containing ‘creatures’ which can reproduce themselves, communication and motion, unpredictable evolution, and can itself be used to create an entire computer 💻!
+**Conway's Game of Life**, and the world it creates is incredibly rich, containing 'creatures' which can reproduce themselves, communication and motion, unpredictable evolution, and can itself be used to create an entire computer 💻!